Why weren't my recyclables collected?

 Do we have a program for tire recycling?

 All of our Transfer Stations accept rimless passenger tires.
-There is a limit of four per visit otherwise a fee will be applied.
-Effective January 2015, tires will no longer be collectible at the curb.
+Tires are not collectible at the curb.

 What is my weekly garbage bag limit?

-Each residential property is entitled to 3 garbage bags or items each week.
-All Commercial, Institutional and Industrial properties are entitled to 2.0 cubic metres or up to 24 (30" x 36") bags each week.
+Each residential property is eligible to have one garbage toter cart (lid closed flat) or three garbage bags/items each week.
+All Commercial, Institutional and Industrial properties are eligible for 2.0 cubic metres or up to 24 (30" x 36") bags each week.

 What happens to the excess garbage if I exceed my bag limit?